itsschwer/tradesteal/README.md

 Handles removing the presence of the relevant anchor.

 #### `anchor_tick`
 The update loop for each anchor.
-Handles finding the primary and secondary villagers for trade merging, checking if the anchor should be destroyed, and initiating trade merges.
+Handles finding the recipient and donor villagers for trade merging, checking if the anchor should be destroyed, and initiating trade merges.

 #### `counter_cycle_array_loop`
 Used by `operate` to handle trade merging logic.